What You'll Learn

 };

-// Visualize the images in the collection
+// Apply visualization to each image in the collection

 var visualized = sorted.map(function(image) {